You will spend a minimum of 24 weeks in schools and engage in 16 weeks of lectures, workshops and directed study time.

 Wandsworth SCITT is accredited by the National College of Teaching and Leadership (NCTL) as an official provider of initial teacher training and makes the award of QTS for the practical component of the programme.

-Kingston University validates the academic component of the course and offers the award of PGCE at the end of the programme.
+Kingston University validates the academic component of the PGCE course and awards the PGCE at the end of the programme.
+We work with the Kingston University team to moderate all aspects of the PGCE programme.

 This pathway is designed for those trainees wishing to specialise in KS1 and KS2 teaching.